GaelleChapuis/WGs/Physiology/INSTALL_NEEDLES.md

 ## Clone or download the WGs repository

-Within the repository, edit the `./WGs/Physiology/needles_param.json` file and set the path_atlas to the folder in which you did download the 3 files mentionned above.
+Within the repository, edit the `./WGs/Physiology/needles_param.json` file.
+Set the path_atlas to the folder in which you did download the 3 files mentionned above.
 For example:
 	` "path_atlas": "/datadisk/BrainAtlas/ATLASES/DSURQE_40micron",`

 ## Setup the Matlab Path and run

-For general use without worrying about the path, run `RunNeedles.m`  file in Matlab
+For general use without worrying about the path, run `Run_Needles.m`  file in Matlab

 For advanced use with a non-frozen ibllib library, set your paths to:
 -	`./WGs/Physiology/`
 -	the ibllib Matlab library

+## Within the GUI
+A blank window should have appeared by now.
+Click on `File > Load`.
+This will fetch and display the Atlas you did download.